Two types of gas augers exist and ice fishers debate which is best a 2 stroke vs a 4 stroke ice auger?

 4 strokes last longer due to their build.
 This means they are always more expensive than a 2 stroke.

 #2.
 No Premixing Oil/Gas

 No messy spills, no buying premixed oil/gas.
 4 strokes don’t require premixing of oil and gas.
-Just like a care engine, the oil has its own separate reservoir and you just buy regular 87 octane, low ethanol content gas for the engine.
+Just like a car engine, the oil has its own separate reservoir and you just buy regular 87 octane, low ethanol content gas for the engine.

 #3.
 Quieter Operation

 Buying a quieter auger might be a smart thing to do if you’re ice fishing.
 2 strokes have that specific pitched sound that is much louder than a 4 stroke.
 After drilling a few holes, it can become annoying.

 4 strokes have more moving parts so naturally, manufacturers charge more.
 Also, because they last longer, they are at a premium.